 The congregation as a whole boasts some of the most revolutionary minds in product management.
 You’ll definitely leave feeling inspired.

-On the weekend of May 14-17, 2020, product managers from around the world will gather in Wales, UK for JAM product leaders weekend.
-If you take a look online, you’ll see that this is a much recommended product management conference by industry leaders world-wide.
+On the weekend of May 14-17, 2020, product managers worldwide will gather in Wales, UK, for JAM product leaders weekend.
+If you take a look online, you’ll see that this is a much-recommended product management conference by industry leaders worldwide.

-What makes JAM different is their approach.
+What makes JAM different is its approach.
 While most conferences talk about tools and techniques, JAM focuses primarily on you as the product manager.
 In fact, they say this: